MaizNadeem/Lifestream-WPF/README.md

 ## Installation Instructions

-1. Download the installation file by clicking on the following link: [Download Lifestream Installer](https://drive.google.com/file/d/1nIkd2B33SWNDmx52lNxCo_Q8FhJ9_icL/view?usp=sharing)
+1. Download the installation file from latest releases or by clicking on the following link: [Download Lifestream](https://github.com/MaizNadeem/Lifestream-WPF/releases/download/Lifestream-1.0.0/Lifestream-1.0.0.zip)
-2. Once the download is complete, locate the downloaded file named `Install.rar`.
-3. Extract the contents of the `Install.rar` file to a desired location on your computer.
+2. Extract the contents of the `Lifestream-1.0.0.zip` file to a desired location on your computer.
-4. Open the extracted folder and navigate to the "Install" folder.
-5. Inside the "Install" folder, you will find a file named `setup.exe`.
+3. Inside, you will find a file named `setup.exe`.
 Double-click on it to run the setup.
-6. Follow the on-screen instructions provided by the setup wizard to proceed with the installation.
-You may need to accept the terms and conditions, choose the installation directory, and select any additional settings as required.
-7. Once the installation process is complete, the Lifestream application will be downloaded and installed on your computer.

 To uninstall Lifestream:

 1. Go to the "Apps & features" settings on your computer.
-You can access this by searching for "Apps & features" in the Windows search bar or by going to the Control Panel and selecting "Uninstall a program" (Windows 7).
-2. In the list of installed applications, locate "Lifestream" and click on it.
+2. In the list of installed applications, locate "Lifestream" and click uninstall.
-3. Click on the "Uninstall" button and follow any prompts or instructions provided to complete the uninstallation process.
-By following these instructions, you should be able to install and uninstall Lifestream on your computer.

 ## Screenshots
 Here are some screenshots of the Lifestream - Blood Bank System: